Chironomus yoshimatsui Martin & Sublette 1972

 Mentum (Fig.c) with c2 teeth well separated (type IIA), and 4th laterals not reduced (type 1).

 Pecten epipharygis (Fig.a) with about 9-19 usually fine sharp teeth (type A of Proulx et al.) unless worn.
-Premandible with teeth about equal in length and inner tooth about twice the width of the outer tooth.
+Premandible with teeth about equal in length and inner tooth up to five times the width of the outer tooth (Ty.
+D).

 Ventromentum (Fig.d) about 3.4 times wider than deep and about the same width as the mentum, with about 44 striae; VMR about 0.28.